brentley/ldapSSHPubkeys/README.md

 Client Setup
 ------------
-* for EL5, build/install newer OpenSSH RPM that supports remote key retrieval.
+* for EL5, build/install newer OpenSSH RPM that supports remote key retrieval. (included in openssh directory)
 * for EL6, ensure openssh-ldap RPM is installed (included in the distro)

 Include this in /etc/ssh/sshd_config: